fenix-framework/fenix-framework/README.md

 before compiling your own code.
 After compilation you need to run the post-processor (class `pt.ist.fenixframework.core.FullPostProcessDomainClasses`) on your compiled classes.
+Finally, if you've used the Atomic annotation, then you should run `pt.ist.fenixframework.atomic.ProcessAtomicAnnotations` on the compiled classes.

 <a name="UsingFF"></a>